gimlet editorial an eye for the detail

 Professional Proofreading for Students, Academics and Authors

-A professionally trained proofreader, awarded distinction by the Publishing Training Centre, and an intermediate member of the Chartered Institute of Editing and Proofreading, I offer a bespoke service with meticulous attention to detail and a dedication to creative and academic excellence.
+A professionally trained proofreader awarded distinction by the Publishing Training Centre, I offer meticulous attention to detail and a dedication to creative and academic excellence.
 Let me cast my gimlet eye over your writing and help you present your work at its absolute best!

 I'm Bec McNeil, a former English teacher and A-Level examiner.
 After 15 years of helping young people become better writers, I left the classroom behind to go solo as a freelance proofreader.
 Working abroad for many years with non-native speakers, I managed to get to grips with English grammar and lexis in a way that has stood me in excellent stead in my editorial career!

-Having completed the Publishing Training Centre’s entry-level proofreading qualification with distinction, I’m now an intermediate member of the Chartered Institute of Editing and Proofreading and follow their code of practice.
+Having qualified with a distinction from the Publishing Training Centre, I’m now an intermediate member of the Chartered Institute of Editing and Proofreading and follow their code of practice unstintingly.
 I have proofread all kinds of texts for both individuals and large organisations, from lifestyle blogs to promotional material for the Arts Council of England, but with several years’ experience of preparing sixth formers for university, one of my specialisms is academic writing.
 I’ve been an IB thesis supervisor many times, helping students to master the principles of in-text citation and referencing, and the intricacies of compiling a bibliography.

-While much of my work is for students and academics, my own academic background has led to strong working relationships with self-published authors writing in genres as diverse as romance, YA and science fiction.
-I have a BA in English Literature, as well as a Master’s in Applied Linguistics, where my thesis explored the application of functional linguistics to the teaching of poetry; I have also devised, taught and examined A-Level creative writing modules.
+While much of my work is for students, my own academic background has led to strong working relationships with self-published authors writing in genres as diverse as romance, Young Adult, and fantasy.
+While my BA was in English Literature, I've also studied Linguistics to master's level and have taught and examined creative writing modules for English Language A-Level.
 Words have always been my bread and butter, and the creative use of language is my obsession!

 BA English and History of Art (first class honours)